TobiasDuswald/bdm-angiogenesis-reproducer/README.md

 docker/run.sh ./run-experiments.sh
 ```

-### 2.3 Retrieving the results
+### 2.3 Retrieving the Results

 All results are located in the experiments folder, e.g., they can be found in
 `experiments/<experiment-name>/results/*`.

 ## 3. Reproducing with system installation

-We (stongly) recommend using the Docker image.
+We (strongly) recommend using the Docker image.
 However, if for some reason you
 wish to run
 without docker, you will have to make sure that all dependencies are installed.
 Ubuntu 20.04 or 22.04 are recommended.
 MacOS might work, but we expect that as